-\begin{Remark} We put Assumption T\;${}''$(e) since near the fixed point distortion for $DT_1$ is unbounded in general.
-It requires that either distortion of $DT_1^{-n}$ is small, or $|\det DT_1^{-n}|$ itself is small. \end{Remark}
+\begin{Remark} We include Assumption T\;${}''$(e) since near the fixed point the distortion for $DT_1$ is unbounded in general.
+It requires that either the distortion of $DT_1^{-n}$ is small, or $|\det DT_1^{-n}|$ itself is small. \end{Remark}

 \begin{Remark} There are some sufficient conditions under which Assumption T${\,}''$(d) and (e) could be easily verified.
 We refer \cite{HV} for more details, see in particular Theorems~B and C in that paper. \end{Remark}